Pattern 50 Zlotych 1979 MW "Mieszko I". Nickel (Poland, Peoples Republic)

 Auction prices

 Find out the current coin value of the Polish Pattern 50 Zlotych 1979 "Mieszko I" with mark MW.
 Nickel.
 This nickel coin from the times of Peoples Republic struck at the Warsaw Mint.
-The record price belongs to the lot 801 sold at the Dom Aukcyjny Numimarket.pl auction for PLN 1,100.
-Bidding took place April 14, 2024.
+The record price belongs to the lot 7127 sold at the WÓJCICKI - Polski Dom Aukcyjny auction for PLN 1,200.
+Bidding took place March 9, 2024.

 Сondition